c-lombardi23/FOCAL/docs/source/index.rst

 Fiber Cleave Processing v0.1.0
 ================================

-A toolkit for fiber‐cleave quality classification (CNN)
+A toolkit for fiber‐cleave quality classification using Convolutional Neural Networks (CNN)
-and tension prediction (MLP).
+and tension prediction using a Multi-Layer Perceptron (MLP)

 Quick Start
 -----------